Conducting University Youth Programs: Minimum Operational Requirements

 Non-Emergency Line: 517-355-2221

-G. Transportation of Minors.
 Units operating a youth program that involves transportation of minors must comply with the following requirements:

 -

-- University employees and volunteers that transport minors must have been subject to a Michigan driver records check[4] within the last twelve months.[5]
+- University employees and volunteers that transport minors must have been subject to a Michigan driver records check[4]within the last twelve months.[5]

 - Although the use of private vehicles for transporting minors should be avoided, when private vehicles must be used, drivers must have automobile liability insurance.